luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   **Contact information:** Phone and address are optional fields (can be added later)
 -   **Assigned animals:** Queried from `animals` and `animal_groups` tables using `current_foster_id`

 **Note:** This is a minimal implementation focused on viewing foster information.
-Future enhancements (M 6.4+) may include:
+Future enhancements (Group Management UI Polish & Edit Functionality and later) may include:

 -   Edit foster information
 -   Foster history/assignments timeline